Detecting and correcting the loss of independence in nonlinear conjugate gradient: Correcting the loss of independence

 Finding the new iterate $\x^{j+1}$ through a search on the space that in addition to $\g^j$ and $\d^j$ includes $\q^j_p$ and $\x^j-\x^{r_p}$ is what we referred to as ``correction step".
 Notice that for each $p$ with the violated constraints we increase the dimension of the search space by 2.
-However, the dimension of the search space never exceeds $O(P_u)=2+2\lceil \log_2j\rceil$, which happens to be the case when the inequalities are violated for all possible values of $p$.
+However, the dimension of the search space never exceeds $2+2\lceil p_{\max}-p_l+1\rceil$, which happens to be the case when the inequalities are violated for all possible values of $p$.
+(Recall that we check the inequalities for $p=p_l,p_{l+1},\cdots,p_{\max}$, on iteration $j$, where $p_l=4$ in our implementation and where $p_{\max}=\lceil \log_2 j\rceil$.)